microsoft/TypeScript-Handbook/pages/tutorials/Migrating from JavaScript.md

 You should think of these the same way you'd think of red squiggles in an editor like Microsoft Word.
 TypeScript will still translate your code, just like Word will still let you print your documents.

-That might not be the best behavior for now, but you can think of this process as a knob on the type of strictness you'd like to work with.
+If that sounds too lax for you, you can tighten that behavior up.
 If, for instance, you *don't* want TypeScript to compile to JavaScript in the face of errors, you can use the `noEmitOnError` option.
-Eventually you can turn that knob up to 11/10 if you need.
+In that sense, TypeScript has a dial on its strictness, and you can turn that knob up as high as you want.

+If you plan on using the stricter settings that are available, it's best to turn them on now (see [Getting Stricter Checks](#getting-stricter-checks) below).
+For instance, if you never want TypeScript to silently infer `any` for a type without you explicitly saying so, you can use `noImplicitAny` before you start modifying your files.
+While it might feel somewhat overwhelming, the long-term gains become apparent much more quickly.

 ## Weeding out Errors